Additional discounts in case of bank transfer:

 Why in the corners?

 Because most bass gather along the walls and get stuck in the corners because of the high pressure.
 Therefore, the highest sound pressure level is always in the corner.
 They can cause up to 20-30dB of highlighting.
 That’s why if your subwoofer or sub-box is small, it will be enough to put it in a corner in a larger room.
-So if we put a high-density bass trap in the corner, especially if we put more on top of each other, we can absorb the deep sounds that have accumulated there.
+So if we put a high-density bass trap in the corner, especially if we put more on top of each other, we can absorb the deep tones that have accumulated there.